SeanEmmers/bank-tech-test/README.md

 My tests are not great, I ran out of time while trying to refactor my tests to include doubles, especially for the ATM spec as the class is rather complex and has alot of dependencies.

+I would also like to write a feature test using Capybara

 ## How To Run

 Clone the repo <br />